jonasdieker/can-we-change-this-later/README.md

 ## Acknowledgments

-- Built for the Nucleate Hackathon 2025
+- Built for the Nucleate Hackathon Nov 2025
 - Powered by OpenAI (Whisper & GPT-4)
 - Visualization by Plotly.js
 - Icons and design inspired by warm, accessible healthcare UX